ParisaMousavi/AutomotiveFunctionalSafetyCompliance/PidController.md

 ![The basic PID diagram](https://github.com/ParisaMousavi/AutomotiveFunctionalSafetyCompliance/blob/master/PIDBasicDiagram.png)

-SetPoint -> is the position where we should be.
+* SetPoint -> is the position where we should be.
-Feedback -> is the position where we are.
+* Feedback -> is the position where we are.
-Eyes -> are the sensors and we get information from it.
+* Eyes -> are the sensors and we get information from it.
-Legs -> are the mechanism which we use to get the goal.
+* Legs -> are the mechanism which we use to get the goal.
-Brain -> Controls the legs.
+* Brain -> Controls the legs.
+This is a control loop and it's usually a periodic loop.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1OTgzNTIyNCw3MTc0OTE1MTAsLTc5NT
+eyJoaXN0b3J5IjpbMTMwMTEwMzc1Nyw3MTc0OTE1MTAsLTc5NT
 AxNTExMCw1MDgwMzk1NjQsMTA2NTAzOTcyMiwxMjgwNDYwNzg4
 XX0=
 -->